amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/Backend Architecture/Backend Architecture.md

 - Prevention of cross-user data manipulation
 - Validation of card ownership in transfer operations

+### Recovery Code Security
+The recovery code system implements additional security measures:
+- Recovery codes are stored in hashed form, never in plaintext
+- The system does not store the original recovery code, only its hash
+- Users are advised to store recovery codes securely through UI warnings
+- The recovery code functionality is separate from regular authentication flows

 ### Error Handling
 Unauthorized access attempts result in `ConvexError` with descriptive messages.
 The system uses consistent error patterns across all modules to provide clear feedback to the frontend.